Skip to main content

 Custom pagination

-Loop over pagination.pages for full control:
+Loop over pagination.pages for full control over the markup:

 <nav class="pagination">

-{% if products.pagination.prev %}
+{% if posts.pagination.prev %}

-<a href="{{ products.pagination.prev.link }}">Previous</a>
+<a href="{{ posts.pagination.prev.link }}">Previous</a>

 {% endif %}

-{% for page in products.pagination.pages %}
+{% for page in posts.pagination.pages %}

 {% if page.current %}